Aristide021/SwiftQC/README.md

 ## License

-SwiftQC is released under the MIT License.
+SwiftQC is released under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.